kelemeno/anthill-contracts/README.md

 Finally: if you have higher reputation than your parent in the binary tree, you can change positions with them, thus climbing the tree.

-This is the repo for the smart contract.
+This is the repo for the smart contracts.

+## start